OPN1LW

 OPN1LW is a gene on the X chromosome that encodes for long wave sensitive (LWS) opsin, or red cone photopigment.
-It is responsible for perception of visible light in the yellow-green range on the visible spectrum (around 500-570nm).
+The OPN1LW gene provides instructions for making an opsin pigment that is more sensitive to light in the yellow/orange part of the visible spectrum (long-wavelength light).
 The gene contains 6 exons with variability that induces shifts in the spectral range.
 OPN1LW is subject to homologous recombination with OPN1MW, as the two have very similar sequences.
 These recombinations can lead to various vision problems, such as red-green colourblindness and blue monochromacy.
 The protein encoded is a G-protein coupled receptor with embedded 11-cis-retinal, whose light excitation causes a cis-trans conformational change that begins the process of chemical signalling to the brain.

+It is responsible for perception of visible light in the yellow-green range on the visible spectrum (around 500-570nm).

 Gene

 OPN1LW produces red-sensitive opsin, while its counterparts, OPN1MW and OPN1SW, produce green-sensitive and blue-sensitive opsin respectively.
 OPN1LW and OPN1MW are on the X chromosome at position Xq28.
 They are in a tandem array, composed of a single OPN1LW gene which is followed by one or more OPN1MW genes.
 The locus control region (LCR; OPSIN-LCR) regulates expression of both genes, with only the OPN1LW gene and nearby adjacent OPN1MW genes being expressed and contributing to the colour vision phenotype.
 The LCR can not reach further than the first or second OPN1MW genes in the array.
 The slight difference in OPN1LW and OPN1MW absorption spectra is due to a handful of amino acid differences between the two highly similar genes.